jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

 RULE 30.

 Section 1.
-NPC OFFER OF TRANSITION SUPPLY CONTRACTS
+NAPOCOR OFFER OF TRANSITION SUPPLY CONTRACTS

 Guiding Principle.
-Pursuant to Section 67 of the Act, NPC shall, within six (6) months from the effectivity of the Act, file with the ERC for its approval the transition supply contracts (TSCs) duly negotiated with the Distribution Utilities.
+Pursuant to Section 67 of the Act, NAPOCOR shall, within six (6) months from the effectivity of the Act, file with the ERC for its approval the transition supply contracts (TSCs) duly negotiated with the Distribution Utilities.
 Section 2.